How to Make a Colorful Cross Stitched Coaster With Yarn

-Summer time is near and people will be entertaining friends and family.
-Why have boring mass produced coasters for your guests when you can make something colorful and fun?
+During summer people often enjoy entertaining friends and family.
+Why purchase boring mass produced coasters for your guests when you can make something colorful and fun?
 Coasters are a great way to keep drinks from making those unsightly rings on your table, which can be hard to clean if the beverage is not water.
 Just imagine if you have kids over at your house and they place a moisten glass of cola or chocolate milk on your beloved coffee table.
 If you have fun color coasters for them to use they will be more likely to actually place their glasses on top of these functional, but pretty little mats.
-The materials needed for this cross stitched coaster are:
+The materials needed for this cross-stitched coaster are:

 - a large eyed needle